TimKrabbe/Spotify_Playlist_Agent/README.md

 Those curated tracks are then searched in spotify and put into a playlist.

 ## Work in progress
+Next steps:
 - reduce token usage
-- local implementation using for example Ollama
+- local implementation using Ollama for example
 - possibly expanding to other streaming services where possible
-- making more track selection a bit more sophisticated
+- making track selection a bit more sophisticated

 ## Tech Stack
 - Anthropic Claude claude-sonnet-4-20250514 (Anthropic SDK)